Stockflare/learn/_posts/2014-10-29-A3-looking-for-a-new-stock.markdown

 So, what about the rest of the analysis.
 Well, personally I always like to check what the business does and what the recent results look like.

 Scrolling down, let’s see the full description.
 We click this box here.
-And we can see a little more on SunTrust.
+And we can see a little more on Citigroup.
 What sort of business it is in.
 And where it operates.

 ![SunTrust Description](/images/suntrust-description.png)